In this tutorial, we’ll examine how we can start a shell in a new or running Alpine Docker container.

 Firstly, docker run is a Docker command that is used to create a Docker container and has the following syntax:

 docker run [OPTIONS] IMAGE[:tags] [COMMAND]

 In our case, we’ve instructed Docker to create a container based on image alpine and run the command /bin/sh with the -it flags.

 If we’ve started the shell process without the -it flags, the container will start, and then exit with status 0 almost immediately.
 Before we move on further, it’s useful to know how Docker deals with a container’s standard I/O streams.

-According to the documentation, a Docker container that runs in foreground mode will only have its standard output stream (STDOUT) and standard error stream (STDERR) attached.
+According to the documentation, a Docker container that runs in foreground mode will only have its standard output stream (STDOUT) and standard error stream (STDERR) attached if we don’t add the -a option.
 In addition to that, we must also recognize a few facts: